 If you want to choose your own — or change your account — there are lots of options.

-Most funds offer a simple, low-fee option, called a MySuper account.
-This is the default account your employer will use.
+Most funds offer a simple, low-fee option, called a MySuper product.
+This is the default product your employer will use for you.

 Types of super funds